 At Wyser we are transformation specialists and the areas in which we excel are People, Processes and Technology.
 We’ve worked for blue-chip organisations, ombudsmen, and nationwide dispute conciliation services, all in highly regulated markets providing complex professional services to their customers.
-We helped these organisations by using a mixture of targeted organisational and process optimisation, which is:
+We have helped these organisations by using a mixture of targeted organisational and process optimisation, which is:

 I hope you enjoyed reading this as much as I enjoyed writing it and that it helps you take a Wyser approach to your PPT journey.
 If you'd like to find out more about the work we do, take a look at our range of services.